zzhangjii/learning-library/oci-library/Foundational/Autonomous_Data_Warehouse/ADW_HOL.md

 ## Practice 6: Create a bucket in Object Storage and upload the text file

 For the fastest data loading experience Oracle recommends uploading the source files to a cloud-based object store, such as Oracle Cloud Infrastructure Object Storage, before loading the data into your Autonomous DW Cloud.
 To load data from files in the cloud into your Autonomous DW Cloud database, use the new PL/SQL DBMS_CLOUD package.
 The DBMS_CLOUD package supports loading data files from the following Cloud sources: Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Object Storage Classic, and Amazon AWS S3.
-Lets create an Object Storage Bucket inside the Demo Compartment.
+Lets create an Object Storage Bucket inside the **Test-XX** Compartment.

 1. On OCI Dashboard **Menu** click on **Object Storage** > **Object Storage**
 2. Make sure to select **Test-XX** Compartment
 3. Click on **Create Bucket** and enter the following information:

+**NOTE: Make sure to add your username number as part of the bucket name**

-	- Bucket Name: ADW_Bucket
+	- Bucket Name: ADW_Bucket-*XX*
 	- Storage Tier: Standard

 4. Click **Create Bucket**
 ![]( img/image014.png)

-5. Upload the channels.txt file to the ADW_Bucket
+5. Upload the channels.txt file to the ADW_Bucket-*XX*
 ![]( img/image015.png)

 ![]( img/image016.png)